Morgan Bazilian: Early life

-Prior to his career in energy and environmental policy, Bazilian was a professional mountain guide on Mount Rainier and Denali for both Rainier Mountaineering and International Mountain Guides.
-He is a published poet and short story writer who was named "Poet of the low-carbon transition" by Michael Liebreich.
+Prior to his career in energy and security, Bazilian was a professional mountain guide on Mount Rainier and Denali for Rainier Mountaineering and International Mountain Guides, and became the 10th American to summit the world's 6th tallest peak - Cho Oyu.
+He is also a published poet.
+As a boy, he started a garage band - The Bermuda Rectangle - with Grammy winner Brad Mehldau.